ikucan/pykafarr/README.md

 Messages are read on the c++ Kafka client and transformed into an Arrow record batch.
 This is then wrapped as a Pandas data frame and returned to the Python client.

 The data frame contains a column for each field of the message as defined in its Avro schema.
 There is an additional metadata column for the message offset.
 Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
 If there is a message schema change the _poll_ will return early.
-Eg: if messages A,A,A,A,A,B,B,B,B,B arrive the _poll(MaxInt, MaxInt)_ will return early with 5 rows of A and 5 rows of B upon the subsequent invocation.
-This behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....
+If A,A,A,A,A,B,B,B,B,B arrive the _poll(MaxInt, MaxInt)_ will return early with 5 rows of A. The subsequent invocation will return 5 rows of B. This behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....

 The c++ part of codebase is fully independent of python and can be used directly from c++ (see example in the cpp directory).
 In that case you are working with Apache::Arrow structures to interface with Kafka. (the Makefile in src/cpp shows how to build).